 Our services include

-• Due diligence fire safety and protection review report
+• Due diligence and fire safety reviews

-• Design advice for Certificate of Public Use (CPU)
+• Certificate of Public Use (CPU) advice

 Fire engineering projects

-// Civil Engineering // Construction Monitoring // Fire Engineering // Geotechnical Engineering // Project Management // Structural Engineering
+// KR Capital // KR Engineering // KR Projects // Architecture // Building Information Modelling // Civil Engineering // Construction Monitoring // Environmental Engineering // Fabrication Design // Fire Engineering // Geotechnical Engineering // Project Management // Quantity Surveying // Structural Engineering

 Frequently Asked Questions (FAQs) – Fire Engineering